 Our hours are Monday through Friday, 8:45 a.m. to 5:00 p.m., from September to May and 8:30 a.m. to 4:30 p.m.
 June to August.
 The University is closed for Independence Day, Labor Day, Thanksgiving, Christmas, New Year’s and Memorial Day.

 What graduate programs does Princeton offer?

-Princeton offers Ph.D. programs in the humanities, social sciences, natural sciences, engineering, architecture and the Woodrow Wilson School of Public and International Affairs.
+Princeton offers Ph.D. programs in the humanities, social sciences, natural sciences, engineering, architecture and the Princeton School of Public and International Affairs.
 In addition, Princeton offers final professional master's degrees in the following fields: architecture, engineering, finance, Near Eastern studies, public and international affairs, and public policy.

 What is the cost of tuition and what is included?

 How do I arrange a campus visit?

 The University offers tours through Orange Key Tours 609-258-1766.
 The Graduate Admission team does not make appointments or have available advisers, our office only answers general admission questions.
 If you have specific program questions we suggest contacting the department in which you are applying to set up an appointment, sit in on a class or to gather information.